UBC-CS/cpsc330-2021W2/README.md

 Keep an eye on this paragraph at the top of the readme file, I will try to keep it up to date with urgent to-dos and important things.

+Before our next lecture (3/1) please watch: [11.1](https://youtu.be/8litm1H7DLo),[11.2](https://youtu.be/EkFkY9QB2Hw)

+Midterm exam grades have been posted on Canvas.
+The mean for the test is 76%, well done!
+If you have questions about the exam, office hours on Wednesday or tutorials would be the best time to ask.
+If you need to report an error with your grade, please do so through Piazza using the tag "grading concerns".
+Please limit this to significant concerns (e.g. a question was skipped), and not 1-2 points differences on open eneded questions (which will not be addressed).

 HW5 is out and due on Monday, February 28th at 11:59 PM.
 Paired submissions are allowed.
 Although you have a longer period of time for this homework, start soon because it is probably the longest so far.
 You also want to be comfortable with the content of lectures 9 and 10 for the midterm, so you can use this homework as a way to practice.

 HW4 grades are available on Gradescope.
 Regrade requests are open until March 3rd (please keep following the policy - HW3 was much more manageable than the first 2).